Apollo 13: Reentry and splashdown

 Despite the accuracy of the transearth injection, the spacecraft slowly drifted off course, necessitating a correction.
 As the LM's guidance system had been shut down following the PC+2 burn, the crew was told to use the line between night and day on the Earth to guide them, a technique used on NASA's Earth-orbit missions but never on the way back from the Moon.
 This DPS burn, at 105:18:42 for 14 seconds, brought the projected entry flight path angle back within safe limits.
 Nevertheless, yet another burn was needed at 137:40:13, using the LM's reaction control system (RCS) thrusters, for 21.5 seconds.
 The SM was jettisoned less than half an hour later, allowing the crew to see the damage for the first time, and photograph it.
 They reported that an entire panel was missing from the SM's exterior, the fuel cells above the oxygen tank shelf were tilted, that the high-gain antenna was damaged, and there was a considerable amount of debris elsewhere.
 Haise could see possible damage to the SM's engine bell, validating Kranz's decision not to use the SPS.
+The crew then moved out of the LM back into the CM and reactivated its life support systems.